You won’t get rich by saving money.

 There are plenty of different ways to invest in the stock market.
 You can invest in individual stocks, mutual funds, ETFs, and bonds.
 Ultimately, the strategy you select will have a major impact on your long-term returns.

 I’m always experimenting with new investment strategies.
-I’ve tested research and recommendation services like Motley Fool’s Stock Advisor and Zacks Premium.
+I’ve tested research and recommendation services like Motley Fool’s Stock Advisor, Motley Fool Everlasting Portfolio, and Zacks Premium.
 I utilize my own research strategies using screeners like FinViz, IBD, and Trade Ideas.
 I’ve pretty much always used a hands-on approach to investing, but I wanted to see what it was like to let someone else take the wheel.
 I recently became interested in robo-advisors.
 While I’ve had experience with mutual funds, ETF’s, and even in-person financial advisors, I have never used a robo-advisory service until now.

 Like you, the main questions I had when doing my research were: